Conditions in detention facilities

 State of the facilities

 Menogia Detention Centre, as well as the holding cells, are under the management of the Police, therefore the guards are police officers.
-In 2022 the staff of Menogia Detention Centre was comprised of 80 full time police officers, with 19 officers working per 8-hour shift as well as a 13-person cleaning crew.
-Furthermore, a refugee status determination examiner from the Asylum Service, a full-time doctor (working there on weekdays between 08:30am-15:30pm) and 24-hour provision of nurses are appointed to Menogia and work on site.
-There used to be a resident psychologist at the Centre, whose contract expired in the beginning of 2022 and has not been replaced.
-Currently the Centre provides psychosocial support to detainees volunteer psychology students on a weekly basis as part of a Red Cross initiative.
-Detainees who seek psychiatric assistance must make an appointment with the doctor, who then refers them to the psychiatrist at the General Hospital of Larnaca district if they deem necessary.[1]
+In 2023, the staff of Menogia Detention Centre was comprised of 20 police officers working 12-hour shifts in the daytime and 15 officers during the nighttime shift, as well as a 13-person cleaning crew.
+In addition, the following staff is stationed at Menogia: an examiner of asylum applications of the Asylum Service, a Frontex officer, 3 Immigration liaison officers (one per 12-hour shift during the day), a full-time doctor (working there on weekdays between 08:30am-15:30pm).
+There are also nurses on a 24-hour basis, including a mental health nurse during office hours.
+Furthermore, there is a resident psychologist working there three days per week during office hours.
+Detainees who seek psychiatric assistance, or other specialised medical assistance, must make an appointment with the doctor, who then refers them to the psychiatrist at the General Hospital of Larnaca district if needed.[1]

 There are no serious deficiencies as to the sanitary facilities provided, except from occasional reports of some toilets and showers being faulty.
 Most detainees are satisfied with the general state of the facilities and have mentioned that there is hot water and that they can shower at ease without time restrictions.[8]
 Overall, the cleanliness of the detention centre seems to be of a decent standard.
 Cleaners are present in the Centre 7 days a week, and the communal areas such as toilets, showers and TV rooms in each block are cleaned twice daily.
-Nevertheless, detainees occasionally complain about the cleanliness in toilets, as they are shared among them and not kept clean.
-Furthermore, prior to 2018, washing machines for clothes operated twice or three times a week; however, following, a scabies outbreak, it was decided to give detainees 24/7 access to washing machines.[9]
+Furthermore, prior to 2018, washing machines for clothes operated two or three times a week; however, following, a scabies outbreak, it was decided to give detainees 24/7 access to washing machines.[9]

 Since Menogia began operating, there have not been any reports regarding overcrowding.
 However, the overall capacity was initially deemed to be too high and conditions in the cells/rooms that accommodate detainees are cramped, as there were eight persons/four bunk beds in an 18m2 room.
 The capacity was reduced from 256 to 128 places, after a CPT recommendation in 2014[10] and the cells/rooms now accommodate four persons with two bunk beds per room.

 Conditions in the holding cells of the various police stations vary but are overall considered to be sub-standard.
-In a report issued by the Ombudsman’s Office following a monitoring visit in Oroklini, Larnaca, the conditions were found to be below accepted standards and included issues related to lack of access to open-air spaces, cleanliness and hygiene, access to information and access to full set of rights.[13]
+In a report issued by the Ombudsman’s Office following a monitoring visit in Oroklini, Larnaca, the conditions were found to be below accepted standards and included issues related to lack of access to outdoor spaces, cleanliness and hygiene facilities, access to information, and access to remedies.[13]
 A similar report was issued in September 2020, again by the Ombudsman’s Office, based on a monitoring visit of a Pafos police station.[14]
 The recommendations included not using holding cells for purposes of immigration detention and moving persons to Menogia within 48 hours; increasing access to telephone and online communication; fixing doors to cells to ensure privacy; posting in every cell the rights of detainees; creating an entertainment area; and improving/fixing infrastructure on hygiene facilities.
 Finally, the report stated that the practice of making detainees clean hygiene facilities must be terminated.

 Regarding access to open-air spaces for detainees in holding cells, the situation varies.
 Many lack sufficient open-air spaces and there are reports of detainees having extremely limited time outside.
-Furthermore, they do not have any recreational facilities.[15]
+This is especially problematic for detainees during Ramadan, as observed from recent cases in March 2024, as detainees did not have access to sunlight in Lakatamia police holding cells.
+Furthermore, they do not have any recreational facilities.[16]

 Food